Blosc/python-blosc/ANNOUNCE.rst

 =============================
-Announcing python-blosc 1.5.0
+Announcing python-blosc 1.5.1
 =============================

 What is new?
 ============

-A new `blosc.set_releasegil()` function that allows to release/acquire the GIL at will.
-Thanks to Robert McLeod.
+The license has been updated from MIT to BSD.

 Also, C-Blosc has been updated to 1.11.2.